STC-STEM/nuttyshell-ctf-2024-writeups/reverse/tung-ling-the-history/README.md

 ![screencap.png](screencap.png?raw=true "screencap.png")

-Since the file size of `chall.cpython-312.pyc` is quite tiny, we have decided to manually reverse it.
+Since the file size of `chall.cpython-312.pyc` is quite small, we have decided to manually reverse it.
 The below shows the main procedure of the program:

 ```
 ...